 George R. R. Martin, Tad Williams.
 Photo credit: Deborah Beale.

 Tad Williams, Peter S. Beagle.
 Photo credit: Deborah Beale.

 ome of us have been waiting for this for years – official merch from Tad’s worlds.
 Now it is finally happening.
-Deborah Beale, Tad’s wife and business partner and a few faithful firends have put together an indiegogo campaign with new original art from Osten Ard & Otherland to have and to hold.
+Deborah Beale, Tad’s wife and business partner and a few faithful frends have put together an Indiegogo campaign with new original art from Osten Ard and Otherland to have and to hold.

 Isaac Stewart’s Osten Ard map as seen in The Witchwood Crown printed on metallic foil:

 More T-shirts with Otherland themes which will also feature in the revitalised – and hopefully thriving – Otherland MMOG (the Wicked Tribe picture from MarzKartoons is my fav thing in the whole campaign):